Managing financially during studies

 Studying while laid off

 If you are laid off, the options for financing your studies are the same as if you were unemployed.
-You must register as a job seeker and notify your local TE Office or local government pilot of your studies.
+You must register as a job seeker and notify your regional employment service office of your studies.

 Studying as an entrepreneur

-As a full-time entrepreneur, you can finance your studies with the income from your business or if your studies last longer than two months, with student financial aid or the entrepreneur’s adult education allowance.
-Part-time entrepreneurs have the same options as unemployed persons.
+As a full-time entrepreneur, you can finance your studies with the income from your business or if your studies last longer than two months, with student financial aid.
+Part-time entrepreneurs have the same options as unemployed people.

 Read more